OpenClassrooms/slack-pull-request-notifier/README.md

         "Ayunn": "richard",
     }

-Key (ex: Mystraht) is for your github nickname and value (ex: John) is for your slack nickname.
+Keys (ex: Mystraht) is for your github nickname and values (ex: John) is for your slack nickname.

 Then you have to launch node server by typing :